usnistgov/cyrsoxs/docs/RUN.md

 ./$(PATH_TO_CyRSoXS_BUILD_DIR)/CyRSoXS  $(PATH_TO_HDF5_FILE)
 ```

-The output will be generated in the folder named `Projection`that will be
+The output will be generated in the folder named `HDF5` for HDF5 files and `VTI` for VTI files (if dumped)
-created in the run directory.
+that will be created in the run directory.
 The output are generated in `.vti` / `.hdf5` format which
 can be visualized using [Paraview](https://www.paraview.org/) or [Visit](https://wci.llnl.gov/simulation/computer-codes/visit/).